dr-dobermann/gobpm/pkg/dataprovider/README.md

         // if DataItem is not a collection, Len returns 1.
         Len() int

-        // if DataItem is a collection, then GetOne fires panic
+        // if DataItem is a collection GetOne returns first array's variable GetOne() variables.Variable
-        // use GetSome instead
-        GetOne() variables.Variable

         // Retruns a slice of elements if DataItem is a collection.